wayneIBM/vpc-on-classic/api-change-log.md

 * Follow HTTP redirect rules for any `3xx` HTTP status code
 * Consume only the resources and properties your application needs to function
 * Avoid any behavior that is not explicitly documented

+## 2020-04-10
+{: #2020-04-10}
+Added usage recommendations for the protocol property for load balancer pools and the type property for load balancer pool health monitors.
+The guidance notes that new values for these properties may be added in the future, and unexpected values should be handled gracefully.

 ## 2020-03-24
 {: #2020-03-24}